danstafford/danstafford.github.io/docs/curl-article.md

 # Using Curl for Testing API Requests

 Curl is a popular command-line tool used by software engineers and web developers worldwide.
 Its main function is to transfer data to and from a server.
-This article provides and example API GET request using curl and suggests a few formatting options for the JSON response.
+This article provides an example API GET request and suggests a few formatting options for the JSON response.

 ## Why use curl?

-There are some great products such as [Postman](https://www.postman.com/) and [Paw](https://paw.cloud/) that provide a polished user-interface and a multitude of options for testing API requests.
-Both of these products have a lot of great functionality but both require a signup and in the case of Paw, are not free to use.
-These products also have a learning curve.
-For executing a simple API request they may require more of a time investment than is desired.
+There are many API testing products such as [Postman](https://www.postman.com/), [Swagger](https://inspector.swagger.io/builder), and [Paw](https://paw.cloud/) that are easy to use, are full of options, and feature a clean user-interface.
+Curl is not a direct replacement for these products, but it is a useful tool that has some advantages.
 Using curl to test API requests is fast and straightforward.
-And unlike Postman or Paw, there is no cost, signup, or extraneous options.
 As a command-line tool, curl allows you to make an API request right from your computer and in a format that can easily can be copied and shared cross-platform.
+And unlike some API testing products, there is no cost, signup, or extraneous functionality.

 ## Prerequisites